Frédéric Janssoone: A new home in Canada

 While occupied with this, at the request of his superiors Janssoone also started to undertake massive fundraising drives which required travel throughout the province, a task he performed for fifteen years.
 He would preach in churches and go house-to-house for this, braving the harshness of the Canadian winter and farm dogs, selling some of the many books he wrote at night instead of sleeping.
 He had only one coat and would frequently sleep on the ground during these trips.
 Additionally, he also organized pilgrimages to the other great shrine of Quebec, the Basilica of Sainte-Anne-de-Beaupré.

 In further service to the Franciscan movement, from his first arrival in Canada Janssoone worked to revive the Third Order of St. Francis, which had been established by the Recollect friars in 1681 for the spiritual growth of the laity, but had dwindled since the incorporation of the colony into Great Britain.
 He acted as spiritual director to the surviving fraternities scattered around the Province of Quebec.
 In addition, he was also working within his own Order to plan for its re-establishment in Canada.
 This was accomplished in 1890 by the establishment of a friary in Montreal.
 This led to the foundation of the Province of St. Joseph in Canada, which has been closely tied with the mission in the Holy Land since its foundation, due to Janssoone's role in its foundation.

 Death and veneration

 Janssoone took to his bed in June 1916 physically worn out by his many exertions in his ministries and in great pain.
 He was admitted to the Franciscan Infirmary in Montreal, where he was diagnosed as suffering from stomach cancer.
 After almost two months of intense pain, he died there on the following 4 August.
 His body was returned to Trois-Rivières, where he was buried in the small chapel he had built attached to the friary.

 The cause for his canonization was begun in 1927.
 Inquiries into his life were made in Canada, France and Egypt, and his many writings were examined.
+Theologians approved his writings on 14 February 1937, and his cause was officially opened on 26 June 1940, granting him the title of Servant of God.
 On 25 October 1988, Janssoone was beatified in Vatican City by Pope John Paul II.
 His tomb is in the Chapel of St. Anthony in Trois-Rivières and has become a place of pilgrimage.